pouro-cesga/ore-climate-website/_posts/2021-04-08-Install-Rkernel-for-Jupyter.md

 # Install R kernel for Jupyter notebook

 This instruction works on Linux and macos platform.
-It is mostly borrowed from this [post](https://izoda.github.io/site/anaconda/r-jupyter-notebook/), and has been tested on Linux machine.
+It is mostly borrowed from this [post](https://irkernel.github.io/installation) and [post](https://izoda.github.io/site/anaconda/r-jupyter-notebook/), and has been tested on Linux machine.

 ### Create conda env and install r-irkernel